Coleoptera

 • Yellowing leaves.

-• Severed shoots just above or below the surface of the soil often with a frayed or shredded edge appearance.
+• Severed shoots just above or below the surface of the soil often, with a frayed or 'shredded' appearance.

 • Dead or dying patches.

-• In patches of turf where roots have been chewed, turf is easily lifted from the soil surface, similar to rolling back a corner of carpet.
+• In patches of turf where roots have been chewed, turf can be easily lifted, similar to rolling back a corner of carpet.

 Plants:

-• Wilting foliage and young stems - even after regular and deep watering.
+• Wilted foliage and young shoots - even after regular and deep watering.

 • Stunted growth.